Common Ground for Computing Education

 MathWorks Professor of Electrical Engineering and Computer Science

 Common Ground Subjects

-Several pilot subjects are already underway in the Common Ground.
+Departments have joined forces to pilot several new subjects under the Common Ground, many of which now satisfy requirements for majors and minors.
 Some of these subjects include a common core together with discipline-specific material taught in different departments in parallel.
 Some involve offering variants of existing classes centered around computational thinking in the context of other disciplines.
 Others create new versions of existing classes with an integrated presentation of computational and numerical tools and issues.

-Additional proposals are currently under review by the Common Ground Standing Committee.
+Proposals for new pilots are vetted by the Common Ground Standing Committee.
 If you have any ideas, please reach out to email@example.com.